-During the financial year and until the date of this report, the immediate holding and intermediate holding companies are Biocon Biologics UK Limited (formerly known as Biocon Biologics Limited.), a company incorporated in the United Kingdom and Biocon Biologics Limited (formerly known as Biocon Biologics India Limited.), a company incorporated in India, respectively.
+During the financial year and until the date of this report, the immediate holding and intermediate holding companies are Biocon Biologics UK Limited, a company incorporated in the United Kingdom and Biocon Biologics Limited, a company incorporated in India, respectively.
 The ultimate holding company is Biocon Limited., a company incorporated in India and is listed on the Bombay Stock Exchange and National Stock Exchange of India.